 How Cross-Selling Works In WooCommerce

-Cross-selling typically appears at the cart.
-There you suggest products that pair with what the shopper is already buying.
-WooCommerce supports cross-sell products that surface on the cart page as natural add-ons.
+Cross-selling typically happens at the cart page.
+This is where you suggest products that perfectly pair with what the shopper is already buying.
+WooCommerce natively supports cross-sell products, surfacing them right before checkout as natural add-ons.

 When To Use Upsell Vs Cross-Sell